prof-amer/prof-amer.github.io/_wrangling/Police_Activity_Wrangling_Python.md

 ---
 title: "Police Activity - Wrangling (Python)"
 classes: wide
-comments: true
 excerpt: "Analyzing police stops"
 ---

-This a dataset on traffic stops by police traffice in Rhode Island.
-Let's first import the data using pandas, and do some validating and error tracking.
+This a dataset on traffic stops by police traffic in Rhode Island, United States of America.
+Let's first import the data using pandas, which is a Python package, and do some validation and error checking.
 Do note that error checking is _extremely_ important to be done as soon as possible, at it avoids us from more grim future problems.

 ```python